 The capabilities of the GDSE can be used to show and discuss interactively the status quo (representation and process models), and thereby help to construct a common knowledge among local research teams.
-Moreover, the GDSE can support small groups of the stakeholders to jointly start developing Eco-Innovative Solutions as well as Strategies.
+Moreover, the GDSE can

 The GDSE helps to interactively answer questions, such as which are the key actors in a specific value chain, where are they located?
 What are the amounts of relevant flows between them, which infrastructures and spaces are they occupying and having an impact on?
 The GDSE allows to select Activity groups as well as spatial units for selection.